My mental health?

 Ask for Help

-Check out Active Minds, the JED Foundation and The Trevor Project for resources for young people working on their mental health.
+Check out Active Minds, NAMI and The Trevor Project for resources for young people working on their mental health.

 Keep Working On It — Without a Gun Around